 If you have questions or concerns about a Michigan child support issue in Muskegon, Grand Haven, Spring Lake, Grand Rapids, or elsewhere in West Michigan, the family law attorneys at Gielow Groom Terpstra & McEvoy’s law firm in Muskegon can help.

 Child support is court-ordered payments for the financial support of a minor child(ren).
-Child support is determined by a state formula (Child Support Formula Manual) based on the income of the parents and other factors.
+Michigan child support payments are determined by a state formula (Michigan Child Support Formula Manual) based on the income of the parents and other factors.
 Parties cannot bargain away or set limits on a child’s right to receive support.
 The state formula is essentially mandatory unless there is a justifiable reason for deviation.